-- Establish standards for both the quality and safety of clinical care and service, as well as monitor and evaluate the adequacy and appropriateness of health care and administrative services on a continuous and systematic basis.
-The QI program also supports the identification and pursuit of opportunities to improve health outcomes, and both member and provider satisfaction. - Support Health Net's strategic business plan to promote safe, high quality care and services while maintaining full compliance with regulations and standards established by federal and state regulatory and accreditation agencies. - Objectively and systematically monitor and evaluate services provided to Health Net members to ensure conformity to professionally recognized standards of practice and codes of ethics. - Provide an integrative structure that links knowledge and processes together throughout the organization to assess and improve the quality and safety of clinical care with quality service provided to members. - Develop and implement an annual quality improvement work plan and continually evaluate the effectiveness of plan activities at increasing and maintaining performance of target measures, and act, as needed, to enhance performance. - Support a partnership among members, practitioners, providers, regulators, and employers to provide effective health management, health education, disease prevention and management and facilitate appropriate use of health care resources and services. - Design, implement and measure organization-wide programs that improve member, practitioner and provider satisfaction with Health Net's clinical delivery system.
+- Support Health Net's strategic business plan to promote safe, equitable and high quality care and services while maintaining full compliance with regulations and standards established by federal and state regulatory and accreditation agencies. - Objectively and systematically monitor and evaluate services provided to Health Net members to ensure conformity to professionally recognized standards of practice and codes of ethics. - Provide an integrative structure that links knowledge and processes together throughout the organization to assess and improve the quality and safety of clinical care with quality service provided to members. - Develop and implement a Quality Improvement and Health Equity Annual Plan and continually evaluate the effectiveness of plan activities at increasing and maintaining performance of target measures, and act, as needed, to enhance performance. - Support a partnership among members, practitioners, providers, regulators, and employers to provide effective health management, health education, disease prevention and management and facilitate appropriate use of health care resources and services. - Design, implement and measure organization-wide programs that improve member, practitioner and provider satisfaction with Health Net's clinical delivery system.
 These programs are populationbased ongoing clinical assessments and are evaluated to determine the effectiveness of clinical practice guidelines, preventive health guidelines and care management programs. - Monitor and increase Health Net's performance in promoting quality of service to improve member, practitioner and provider satisfaction through the use of satisfaction surveys, focused studies, and analysis of data (e.g., administrative, primary care, high-volume specialists and specialty services, and behavioral health and chemical dependency services). - Promote systems and business operations that provide and protect the confidentiality, privacy and security of member, practitioner and provider information while ensuring the integrity of data collection and reporting systems.
-This is done in accordance with state and federal requirements and accreditation guidelines.
+This is done in accordance with state and federal requirements and accreditation guidelines. - Anticipate, understand and respond to customer needs, be customer-driven and dedicated to a standard of excellence in all customer relationships.

-- Anticipate, understand and respond to customer needs, be customer-driven and dedicated to a standard of excellence in all customer relationships. - Provide a means by which members may seek resolution of perceived failure by practitioners and providers or Health Net personnel to provide appropriate services, access to care and quality of care.
+Provide a means by which members may seek resolution of perceived failure by practitioners and providers or Health Net personnel to provide appropriate services, access to care and quality of care.
 Identify, review and investigate potential quality of care issues and take corrective action, when appropriate.